-Since 2013, Franklin Scholars has worked with over 50 schools across England to provide in-school literacy and numeracy peer mentoring programmes.
-Based in London, we have now worked in six regions across the country.
+Since 2013, Franklin Scholars has worked with over 50 secondary schools across England to provide in-school literacy and numeracy peer mentoring programmes.
+Based in London, we have now worked in seven regions across the country.

 Our programmes typically involve year-long commitments, though we also offer compressed programmes and one-day training options.
 Our signature programmes often involve Year 10 Franklin Scholars mentoring Year 7 students struggling in the transition to secondary school.
 However, we also offer peer mentoring programmes for other year groups - including Year 12 students mentoring Year 9 students, and students in secondary schools mentoring those in primary schools - depending on your school's circumstances.

 We know that the transition from primary to secondary education is a big leap for many pupils, and how they navigate this transition is a strong predictor of future success.

 One-to-one tutoring is a reliable way to build skills and raise attainment, but is inaccessible to most pupils.